-Women can expect to earn more money than men in some jobs, and we’re more likely than men to be in management positions in about one-third of the industries measured by the Bureau of Labor Statistics.
+Women can expect to earn more money than men in some jobs, and we’re more likely than men to be in management positions in more than half of the industries measured by the Bureau of Labor Statistics.

 We found some of these women running businesses and in leadership positions — and generally kicking butt — around the Tampa Bay area.

 They shared their stories and advice for others wanting to follow in their footsteps.

 Lisa Gilmore, Owner and Principal Designer of Lisa Gilmore Design

 “Having free rein (over the style) is pretty cool.
 Having new clients coming in because of it is very rewarding.”

 Gilmore went straight from high school to college, where she studied interior design.
 She worked for independent designers in Central Florida and Chicago, then moved back to Florida in 2011 and launched Lisa Gilmore Design, her own full-service design firm.

 She thinks the industry leans more toward women but is seeing more men get into it, noting various facets of interior design like architectural design that aren’t all about “pretty frilly things.”

 She says women may be well-suited for the work because interior design, especially residential, is so personal.
 “There’s a lot of rawness to it, so having compassion … is helpful in this industry.”

 She jokes, “I’m not only a designer, I’m (also) a marriage counselor, a financial planner, a mediator…”